The Crazy Idea That Kickstarted Heroes

 Eventually, he enjoyed the collaboration for Heroes.
 Their intellect, skills, and passion complemented well to develop a crazy idea and make it happen.

-More importantly, Gungaloo learned to be humble enough to set aside his personal plans and let God take the lead.
+From this, Gungaloo learned to be humble enough to set aside his personal plans and let God take the lead.
 After all, God knows what’s best for His laborers and the ministry.

 2) We must lift each other up.